JeffKnowlesJr/obsidian-chain-plugin/README.md

 ## Project Overview

-The Obsidian Chain Plugin is a simple journaling system for Obsidian, enhancing its markdown-based structure with basic features for a streamlined journaling experience.
+The Obsidian Chain Plugin is an advanced journaling system for Obsidian, enhancing its markdown-based structure with features for a streamlined and organized journaling experience.

-## Key Features (MVP)
+## Key Features

-1. Create and open dated journal entries
+1. Create and open dated journal entries within a structured yearly and monthly folder system
-2. Basic customizable entry template
+2. Customizable entry template
 3. Quick access via ribbon icon and command palette
-4. Simple settings for journal folder location
+4. Future entry creation with automatic folder structure generation
+5. Monthly List, Log, and Tracker files

 ## Current Implementation

--   Create and open dated journal entries
+-   Create and open dated journal entries in the format "YYYY-MM-DD Day.md"
--   Customizable journal folder and entry template
+-   Customizable journal folder structure and entry template
 -   Quick access via ribbon icon and command palette
 -   Settings management for user preferences
+-   Automatic creation of yearly and monthly folders
+-   Generation of monthly List, Log, and Tracker files

 ## Technical Implementation

 -   **Plugin Structure**: Utilizes Obsidian's plugin API, implemented in TypeScript
--   **Data Storage**: Leverages Obsidian's file-based system, storing entries as markdown files
+-   **Data Storage**: Leverages Obsidian's file-based system, storing entries as markdown files within a structured folder hierarchy
--   **User Interface**: Custom views using Obsidian's UI components, including a ribbon icon for quick access
+-   **User Interface**: Custom views using Obsidian's UI components, including a ribbon icon for quick access and a date picker for future entries

 ## Project Structure